 This process involved a complete system redesign, moving to a business optimal code base, cross functional teams and to, sometimes controversially, always choose the simplest solution possible.

-Since this change process shares so many of the challenges we at eBay Sweden have faced or currently face during our change process, this session was mandatory for me and my colleagues.
-We have come a really long way (no thanks to me, I started working there in the end of May), but some of the choices we have made, have been quite different from the ones Sirius have made.
+Since this process shares so many of the challenges we at eBay Sweden faced during our own change process, this session was highly relevant for me and my colleagues.
+We have come a really long way, but some of the choices we made have been quite different from the ones Sirius have made.

-The core principle has always been “when in doubt, try something very simple”.
-It has, at times, led to unconventional solutions and choices, like at times ditching databases altogether and instead write data directly to disk and load everything into memory.
-If it is easier to erase all data and recalculate than it is to store, why store?
+Their core principle has been “when in doubt, try something very simple”.
+This has led to unconventional solutions and choices, like at times ditching databases and instead write data directly to disk and load everything into memory.
+If it’s easier to erase all data and recalculate than it is to store, why store?
 Dumping data to file with protobuf instead of storing it in a database made operations lighting fast, but required additional code for interpreting the binary data.

 If the easy way works, go with it.
-If, however, things go wrong, take the hit and act directly, Dirty Harry style.
+If things go wrong, take the hit and act directly, Dirty Harry style.

 Having experienced many of the things Jon and Jimmy talked about, I enjoyed this talks and to hear about some of the more unconventional things the team tried out.
 The session was broad and at times very specific to Sirius, but than again, it was a case study.
 If you work in a situation like the one Sirius has undergone in the last two years, this video is a good watch.